Newsletter Sign Up

 Sign up to receive our latest newsletter.

 The Kirklees Badger Protection Group was formed in 1988.
-Over 20 years later, the aims of the group remain the same:
+30 years later, the aims of the group remain the same:

 • To encourage the understanding and study of badgers.